Advice > Software engineering

 Apparently, 93% of people feel nervous before a job interview.
 Unless you’re one of the lucky 7%, you’ll need to find a way to soothe your nerves, remain calm, and project confidence.
 That’s where mock interviews come in.

-Here are three of the biggest ways they help your prep:
+Here are three of the biggest ways mock interviews help your prep:

 2. They give you expert feedback.
-Practising alone can only take you so far.
+Practicing alone can only take you so far.
 Mock interviews connect you with people who know exactly what top companies expect.
-Their feedback not only highlights your weak spots but also gives you targeted, actionable advice that accelerates your progress.
+Their feedback not only highlights your weak spots but also gives you targeted, actionable advice to accelerate your progress.
 Instead of repeating the same mistakes, you learn how to refine your approach much faster.

 Over time, you’ll learn to think more clearly, communicate solutions with confidence, and project the calm presence that separates successful FAANG+ candidates from those who freeze despite knowing the material.